ryanhellyer/unique-headers/readme.txt

 `

 = Does it work with taxonomies? =
 As with custom post-types, not out of the box.
 You can however modify the following code to add support to suit your own requirements.
-You can can add this code to either your theme or to a custom plugin.
+You can add this code to either your theme or to a custom plugin.
 You will need to modify the taxonomy to suit your own requirements.
 Some knowledge of PHP coding is necessary for this step.

 `
 <?php